emdann/HexamerBias/deltaGprediction/README.md

 ```
 kmersInGenome.sh reference_genome.fa
 ```
-Calls `kmerCounter.py` from `HexamerBias/utils`, by deafault using 8 cores (Ask for them when submitting).
+Calls `kmerCounter.py` from `HexamerBias/utils`, by default using 8 cores (Ask for them when submitting).
 Output is `reference_genome.kmerAbundance.csv`.

 ### How to build primer-template count matrix
 #### Without wrapper